koodista/BikeApp/README.md

 - Installing depencies.
 - Creating the frontend and connecting to the API.

-# setting up the project
+# Setting up the project
 --The project is not yet finalized, but can be run by following these steps:
 1. Copy the latest repository.
 2. Add a ***.env*** file to the root of the project.